oasis-tcs/openc2-glossary/glossary.md

 Sensing is the function performed by sensors in creating security data and passing that data to _**Sense-Making**_<sup>[def](#makesense)</sup>.

-**Software** - currently a ‘target’???
-ISO/IEC 24765:2009 defines software as:

-> (1) all or part of the programs, procedures, rules, and associated documentation of an information processing system.
-> (2) computer programs, procedures, and possibly associated documentation and data pertaining to the operation of a computer system.

 **Specifier** - part of OpenC2